pspdev/psplinkusb/README.md

 PSPLINK allows you to start and debug homebrew for the Playstation Portable through USB.
 This can speed up development and make finding out what is causing a crash or bug easier.
-This page explains how to set it up and.
+This page explains how to set it up and use it.

 # Getting started